 During the evening all women would gather to compete with the threading of the needle

-China holds much traditions and chinese though a modern age still maintain the traditions, valentine is a special day for women in particular, men have also embraced the theme and meaning of what lovers share on this day Worldwide
+China holds many traditions and Chinese though a modern age still maintain the traditions, valentine is a special day for women in particular, men have also embraced the theme and meaning of what lovers share on this day Worldwide